jacobs-thomas/jacobs-thomas.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: Thomas-Jacobs-CV.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Below is a summary of my CV, including a link to the full PDF, which details my experience, qualifications, skills, and interests.
+For additional information or inquiries, please initiate contact via email for the quickest response.
 toc:
   sidebar: left
 ---